blainebehen/HeadScanning/README.md

 Before running anything, make sure you have:

 - A **Universal Robots UR5e** powered on, in Remote Control mode, connected to the local network
-- An **Intel RealSense Depth Camera D435** mounted directly to the robot's tool flange using the project mounting bracket
+- An **Intel RealSense Depth Camera D435** mounted directly to the robot's tool flange.
 - The camera connected to your computer via USB-C
 - A flat surface in front of the robot where the scanned object will be placed

-> The pipeline depends on the camera being in the exact mounting position used during calibration.
-If the bracket has been moved or replaced, you'll need to recalibrate the camera TCP — see Step 5.

 ### Step 2 — Install Python